asadovka/cyb-parity/docs/cyb.md

 ".help" query will open Help DApp. "chaingear.help" will open chaingear info page in Help DApp.
 Query without "dot" will be automatically redirected to search in cyberd (Note: you can also search in cyberd by typing "$yourquery$.cyber").

 Empty query always leads to the main page.

+## State bar

+In web3 all data has the state, so it become easier to navigate through it and make UX better.
+To be sure that you are working with actual state browser needs to manage connection to web3 providers.

+Our purpose is to build web3 browser that is agnostic from addressing, identity and consensus protocols.
+But currently we use ipfs, parity-light and cyberd nodes to show off possible experience at early stage without necessity to connect to web3 provider at all (be your own web3 provider) for basic needs such as popular static content surfing and simple transfers of tokens.

+Cyb is hiding all complexities of web3 connections under one colorful indicator that range from green to red.
+Ideally it works like indicator of internet connection we use to.
+Clicking on this indicator give an ability for agent to understand status of connection and chose own web3 provider.

 ## ID bar